 We experience the paradox of compulsive behavior, the crushing anti-climax of gratification every time we “succeed” in acting out lifeless pleasure.

-We may feel we lack control over the rest of life and only in food can we express our true wants.
-That is setbacks in our other desires leads to a compensating and rather joyless indulgence in eating.
+We may feel we lack control over the rest of life and only in sensuality can we express our true wants.
+That is setbacks in our other desires leads to a compensating and rather joyless indulgence in food or whatever it may be.

 Our mental conflicts play out by using the body as a battlefield.

-We may be so alienated from our body that we literally force feed it food – or what passes for food – far in excess of what it requires.
-We are poorly related, aware or at peace with our surroundings and eat to escape from them.
-We can’t eat or get away from the here and now fast enough.
+We may be so alienated from our body and mind as to seek distraction constantly as a reflex .
+We are poorly related, aware or at peace with our surroundings and can’t get away from the here and now fast enough.

-Our bodies are often external markers of internal states, disordered minds made evident, tangible.
-They are mental chaos congealed.
+Our bodies can become external markers of internal states, disordered minds made evident, tangible, mental chaos congealed.

-The practice has become so widespread that we no longer think it strange to use food as a mood changer, the drug of choice easy to hand in the fridge, no prescription required.
+The practice has become so widespread that we no longer think it strange to use what we call “food” as a mood changer, the drug of choice easy to hand in the fridge, no prescription required.
 In the modern world food engineered to tickle our tastes has replaced sex as the central source of sensuality.

 The contradiction of the frantic search for pleasure is its overload coarsens and degrades the very senses it worships.
 Degraded sensibility leads to a shallow less complete experience that in compensation triggers even more compulsion; more becomes less.
 We have traded quality for quantity, a dubious exchange indeed.